‘Young’ Asian institutional philanthropy playing catch up as West dominates 20 largest funders list

 Asian philanthropy stretches back hundreds of years.
 Institutional philanthropy, however, is in its infancy.
 In fact, half of Asia’s largest philanthropies are under 20 years old, compared to just 20 per cent of the world’s largest funders in the same period.

-‘This is not the norm in the world, and it just tells you how young this field is with all the possibilities ahead,’ William Foster, managing partner at Bridgespan and moderator for a session highlighting the launch of the report at the Hong Kong Jockey Club’s Philanthropy for Better Cities Forum, told Alliance magazine.
+‘This is not the norm in the world, and it just tells you how young this field is with all the possibilities ahead,’ William Foster, managing partner at Bridgespan and moderator for a session highlighting the launch of the report at The Hong Kong Jockey Club Charities Trust’s Philanthropy for Better Cities Forum (“PBC”) 2024, told Alliance magazine.

 When contrasted to global funders, the gaps are both large and closing.

 Bridgespan’s report finds that the world’s top 20 funders all come from ‘the west’ – with one exception.
-In 15th place, the Hong Kong Jockey Club stands as the sole Asian institutional philanthropy in a list dominated by the US, UK and Scandinavia.
+In 15th place, The Hong Kong Jockey Club Charities Trust stands as the sole Asian institutional philanthropy in a list dominated by the US, UK and Scandinavia.

 Measuring average annual philanthropic giving 2018–2022 in US dollars, the Bill and Melinda Gates topped the list with $5.6 billion.
 The UK’s Welcome Trust came second at $1.2 billion, followed by the Bloomberg Family Foundation at $979 million.

-The Hong Kong Jockey Club’s Charities Trust – the only Asian philanthropy on the list – came 15th, giving $507 million in the same period.
+The Hong Kong Jockey Club Charities Trust – the only Asian philanthropy on the list – came 15th, giving $507 million in the same period.

 Bridgespan session in Hong Kong.
 By Kelvin Cheng/Hong Kong Jockey Club

-In Asia, the Jockey club tops the list of funders dominated by India and China, with Japan’s Nippon Foundation the second most generous funder at $351 million in the 2018-2022 period.
+In Asia, The Hong Kong Jockey Club Charities Trust tops the list of funders dominated by India and China, with Japan’s Nippon Foundation the second most generous funder at $351 million in the 2018-2022 period.

 Speaking at the report’s launch, the Nippon Foundation’s executive director Ichiro Kabasawa said “longer term commitments” made Asian philanthropy distinctive to its Western counterparts.